magicbear/palworld-server-toolkit/README.en.md

 ---

 ## taskset.py
-Tools for set cpu affinity to CPU performance core
+Tools for set cpu affinity to CPU performance core (Linux only)